Murder of Pearl Bryan

 Pearl Bryan (c.
 1874–1896) was a 22-year-old pregnant American woman from Greencastle, Indiana who was found decapitated in Fort Thomas, Kentucky, in 1896.
 Her head was severed below the fifth vertebra.
 Due to the murder's gruesome nature, it achieved significant notoriety at the time.
 More recently, there have been claims that her ghost haunts Bobby Mackey's Music World located in Wilder, Kentucky.

+Bryan had graduated from Greencastle High School, and was working as a Sunday school teacher at the time of her murder.
+She maintained a secret romantic relationship with a dental student of the Ohio College of Dental Surgery.
+Her lover and his roommate slipped cocaine into Bryan's drink while they were at a saloon in Cincinnati, Ohio, and proceeded to murder her later that night.
+Both students were convicted of first degree murder and hanged on the morning of March 20, 1897.

 Background

 Pearl Bryan was born to Alexander S. Bryan and Susan Jane Bryan.
 Her father was a well-respected farmer in the community.
 She was a graduate of Greencastle High School.
 At the time of her murder, she had begun working as a Sunday school teacher.
 Bryan had left her home in Greencastle on January 28, 1896, under the pretense that she was visiting a friend in Indianapolis.